A lot or a little?

 The parents' guide to what's in this TV show.

 What parents need to know

 Parents need to know that American Vandal is a comedy series that satirizes true-crime shows, social media, and the way teens use it.
-While most such shows are built around murders, the crime in this case is vandalism: penises are spray-painted on a row of teacher's cars (the second season focuses on school cafeteria lemonade spiked with laxatives).
+While most such shows are built around murders, the crime in this case is vandalism: penises are spray-painted on a row of teachers' cars (the second season focuses on school cafeteria lemonade spiked with laxatives).
 Graffiti'd penises (and fecal puddles) are shown over and over again and discussed at length, in silly ways, of course.
 There are other vulgar jokes, such as when a boy pretends to have sex with a piñata and another claims he was masturbated by a girl at school.
-The same boy smokes a joint, and a group of his friends -- who are called "burnouts" by kids at school -- pass a bong around a living room, smoking and coughing.
+A boy smokes a joint, and a group of his friends -- who are called "burnouts" by kids at school -- pass a bong around a living room, smoking and coughing.
 Cursing and off-color language includes "s--t," "f--k," "bitch," "damn," "d--ks" (said many times).
 Despite the language and vulgarity, this series is pretty sharp, sending up true-crime reportage by imitating it, and spoofing teens and their social media use by using digital trails as a potent investigatory aid.
 Parents may want to watch along with kids to point out what's being made fun of and why.